bruceravel/larch-plugin-tutorial/mback/README.md

 MBACK is a method of normalizing XAS $$\mu(E)$$ by matching it to tabulated values of atomic cross sections.

-To accommodate instumental and sample-related effects in the background of the measured data, this background function is used:
+To accommodate instrumental and sample-related effects in the background of the measured data, this background function is used:

   $$\mu_{back}(E) = \left[\sum_0^m C_i(E-E_0)^i\right] + A\cdot erfc\left((E-E_{em}\right)/\xi)$$